QA2021Oct/27-12-21/README.md

 exceptions:
 To the Doctor assignment Add custom exceptions. ( Exceptionts that you create your own).
 - doctorBusyException
-and use them in the
+and use them in the acceptClient() function. insted of printind Doctor is busy, throw exception -doctorBusyException

 collections: